cziesman/amq-qpid-client/README.md

     keytool -import -alias broker -keystore client.ts -file broker_cert

-Generate a self-signed certificate for the broker trust store:
+Generate a self-signed certificate for the broker truststore:

     keytool -genkey -alias broker -keyalg RSA -keystore broker.ts

-Note: When you import the broker_cert make sure that you specify yes to the dialog: `Trust this certificate? [no]:  yes`.
+Note: When you import `broker_cert` make sure that you specify yes to the dialog: `Trust this certificate? [no]:  yes`.
 The default setting is `no`.

 ### Create the secret name